A Misericordia University Education

 Part of the intent of an independent study is to foster self-directed learning.
 Therefore, after a student has specified the content area to be studied and has diagnosed his/her learning needs, the faculty member and student will jointly negotiate course objectives; learning resources and methodology; and procedures for evaluation.
 The minimum number of meeting times will also be specified.
 A written contract, which includes these areas, is to be drafted and signed by the faculty member and student.
 Copies are to be forwarded to the student’s advisor, the mentor, and the registrar.

-Independent study application forms may be obtained from the offices of the registrar, the Center for Adult and Continuing Education, and online through the e-MU portal.
+Independent study applications (known as Contract Learning Agreement forms) may be obtained from the offices of the registrar and online through the myMU portal.

 Misericordia University supports the development, production, and dissemination of intellectual property by members of its community.
 For those members of the community interested in creating intellectual property as part of their work or learning experience, please be advised that the University’s Intellectual Property Agreement can be found at: http://www.misericordia.edu/IntellectualProperty